Last Updated: 6 months

-In the field of real estate, architecture rendering services has always been something of vital importance.
-It is the creation of an image containing all the elements necessary for an architectural project: it’s the perfect way to communicate with clients, and showcase building designs to the world.
+In the field of real estate, architecture rendering services have always been something of vital importance.
+It is the creation of an image containing all the elements necessary for an architectural project: it’s the perfect way to communicate with clients and showcase building designs to the world.
 Architects rely upon designers for such drawings since time immemorial.
-But nowadays that role falls to the 3D artists with 3D rendering techniques, and newer styles such as hyper-realistic rendering.
+But nowadays that role falls to the 3D artists with 3D rendering techniques and newer styles such as hyper-realistic rendering.

 Part 1.
 Non Photo-realistic V.S Photo-Realistic Rendering Styles

 Part 2.
 Top 4 Rendering Styles for Architecture

 Part 3.
 Which Are The Best Rendering Styles for Your Project

 Part 4.
 Tips on Outsourcing to A 3D Rendering Company

 Before we delve into the rendering styles proper, it’s good to know that rendering styles fall into two basic categories: “Non-Photo-Realistic” and “Photo-Realistic”:

 The Non-Photo-Realistic one is an artistic approximation of what the building should look like after completion of construction and is done with the traditional techniques of drawing and coloring.